ethan-wickstrom/notez/docs/components/note-viewer.md

 -   `src/state/app-context.ts`: Provides the `useAppContext` hook.
 -   `src/state/app-state.ts`: Defines the structure of the state consumed (`notes`, `selectedNoteId`).
 -   `src/types.ts`: Defines the `Note` type.
--   `markdown-wasm`: The library used for Markdown parsing.
+-   `md4w`: The library used for Markdown parsing.
 -   `@mantine/core/TypographyStylesProvider`: Used to style the rendered HTML.
 -   `@mantine/core/LoadingOverlay`: Used for indicating loading states.